ntorba/nicktorba.com/content/brain/how-it-works.md

 Each page is a note on a topic.
 At the bottom of each page, you'll see a section titled **My Linked Notes**.
 This a list of all other notes that reference your current note.
 Pages link to other pages based on text enclosed in double brackets (like this: [[The Jungle]]).
 Click on them to go to that note.

+Often, you may find yourself on a page that has no text on the note itself, but is only in other notes.
+That is a feature, not a bug.
+It allows me to build context about that note from the reference point of other ideas before creating the note itself.

 My hope is to leave readers with open tabs and an an open mind.

 ### Technically